 Expand SNAP income eligibility to 200% of the Federal Poverty Level to better reflect the prevalence of food insecurity in Iowa.

 Protect Iowans’ ability to put food on the table

-Reject barriers that take food away from Iowans, including work reporting requirements and ongoing, repeated eligibility verification checks.
+Reject barriers that take food away from Iowans, including SNAP work reporting requirements and redundant eligibility verification checks.

 Promote the purchase and distribution of locally grown fresh produce

 Increase access to nutrient dense foods at Iowa schools and institutions by allocating state funds to local food processing and infrastructure